Brian Bardsley has a multifaceted background including

 instructor certifications in ACLS, BCLS, ITLS, CAMATA (Aeromedicine) and PEPP.
 He currently lives just outside of Saskatoon

 on 10 acres with his wife Eileen and their two horses, and his perfect dog named Lily.
-Tim is one of only two Geneva
+Tim is one of only four Geneva

 Convention "life time achievement winners" and considers Pete to be his best friend.

 Peter Lazzara, BS, EMT-P

 Pete is a 35-year veteran in EMS and is currently a Paramedic Field Chief with